c7-berserkers/MERAKI_Academy_Project_5/readme.md

 - By clicking on your personal account picture available in the navigation bar, you can either enter the dashboard page or profile page.
 -With the search box on the navigation bar, you can search for other users and access their personal profile .
 - On the home page, you will find the posts of the people you follow, in addition to your posts.
 You can add a comment on any of the posts and add a like.
--On the personal page, the user can modify all personal information, and he will see the number of people who follow him and follow them, in addition to the user's posts.
+- On the personal page, the user can modify all personal information, and he will see the number of people who follow him and follow them, in addition to the user's posts.
 This page also enables the user to view all followers and following and navigate to their pages.
--
+- The dashboard page is visible to the admin only and contains statistics and some features that the admin can do.

 ## ⛏️ Built Using <a name = "built_using"></a>